Tablet, Notebook or Laptop: What Can You Take?

 Additional bag for laptops, notebooks, or tablets?

-Airline | Additional bag allowed? | Dimensions / Weight | Special features | ||
+| Airline | Additional bag allowed? | Dimensions / Weight | Special features | ||

-Lufthansa | Yes | Max.
-30x 40x 10 cm | First Class and Business Class passengers are also allowed to bring a second carry-on item on board. | ||
+| Lufthansa | Yes | Max.
+30 x 40 x 10 cm | First Class and Business Class passengers are also allowed to bring a second hand luggage item on board. | ||

-Ryanair | Yes | 40 x 20 x 25 cm | The actual carry-on item only has the dimensions of a laptop bag.
-For example, you must book the trolley separately. | ||
+| Ryanair | Yes | 40 x 20 x 25 cm | The actual hand luggage item only has the dimensions of a laptop bag.
+You must book, for example, a trolley separately. | ||

-Eurowings | Yes | 40 x 30 x 25 cm | The free carry-on item only has the dimensions of a backpack or a laptop bag.
-You must book a larger carry-on item such as a trolley separately. | ||
+| Eurowings | Yes | 40 x 30 x 25 cm | The free hand luggage item only has the dimensions of a backpack or a laptop bag.
+You must book a larger hand luggage item such as a trolley separately. | ||

-TUIfly | Yes | no restrictions known | The laptop bag is explicitly allowed as an additional piece of luggage.
+| TUIfly | Yes | No restrictions known | The laptop bag is explicitly allowed as an additional piece of luggage.
 The total weight must not exceed six kilograms. | ||

-EasyJet | Yes | 45 x 36 x 20 cm | The actual luggage item includes only a small trolley, a handbag, a backpack, or a laptop bag.
-You must book a larger carry-on suitcase separately. | ||
+| EasyJet | Yes | 45 x 36 x 20 cm | The actual luggage item includes only a small trolley, a handbag, a backpack, or a laptop bag.
+You must book a larger hand luggage suitcase separately. | ||

-Condor | Yes | 40x 30x 10 cm |
+| Condor | Yes | 40 x 30 x 10 cm |

 |